ChaoKuan-Lin/docs/mkdocs/integrations/c.md

 ```
 ## Usage
 These are the steps to send a report.

-1. Include header
+  1) Include header

 ```
 #include <mobagel/mobagel.h>
 ```

-2. Create MoBagel object with your product key
+  2) Create MoBagel object with your product key

 ```
 MoBagel *mobagel = new MoBagel("YOUR_PRODUCT_KEY");
 ```

-3. (optional)If you have device key already, skip to 4.
-Register a new device.
+  3) Register a new device (optional: if you have device key already, skip to 4).

 ```
 string device_key = mobagel->registerDevice();
 ```

-4. Create MoBagel client with device key.
+  4) Create MoBagel client with device key.
 (Every device MUST need their own client)

 ```
 MoBagelClient *client = new MoBagelClient(device_key);
 ```

-5. Send report from device
+  5) Send report from device

 ```
 MoBagelReport report;
 report.state("normal");